fanout/js-grip/README.md

 ### Demos

-Included in this package is a demo that publishes a message using a Grip Stream to a sample server that is proxied behind the open-source Pushpin (https://pushpin.org/) server.
+Included in this package is a demo that publishes a message using a GRIP Stream to a sample server that is proxied behind the open-source Pushpin (https://pushpin.org/) server.

 To run the demo: